Road rage is when a driver gets furious behind the wheel and aggressively targets another driver. This can include the following behaviors:

 In a road rage incident, rationality often goes out the window and it is easy for the situation to escalate to a dangerous level.
 If you are being followed, a driver is trying to run you off the road or has gotten out of the car to confront you, it is important that you call the police immediately and report the incident.

-The Washington, D.C. personal injury attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP help victims who have sustained injuries in a car crash caused by road rage incidents.
-Call us today to speak to one of our attorneys.
+The Washington, D.C. personal injury attorneys at Koonz McKenney Johnson & DePaolis LLP help victims who have sustained injuries in a car crash caused by road rage incidents.
+Contact us today to speak to one of our attorneys.